ian-huu/public_lib/scrapy/docs/topics/downloader-middleware.rst

 HttpProxyMiddleware
 -------------------

-.. module:: scrapy.contrib.downloadermiddleware.httpproxy
+.. module:: scrapy.downloadermiddlewares.httpproxy
    :synopsis: Http Proxy Middleware

 .. versionadded:: 0.8

+.. reqmeta:: proxy

 .. class:: HttpProxyMiddleware

-   This middleware sets the HTTP proxy to use for requests, by setting the ``proxy`` meta value to :class:`~scrapy.http.Request` objects.
+   This middleware sets the HTTP proxy to use for requests, by setting the ``proxy`` meta value for :class:`~scrapy.http.Request` objects.

    Like the Python standard library modules `urllib`_ and `urllib2`_, it obeys the following environment variables: